Skip to content

 “No, not yet.”

 “Do that.”
-Arthur leaned back again, attempting to will away twinges of headache at the base of his skull by pressing his fingers to his temples.
+Arthur leaned back again, attempting to will away twinges at the base of his skull by pressing his fingers to his temples.

 “Hard day?”
 Galahad asked.